Faizan6100-amu/Faizan6100-amu/README.md

 ## 👤 About Me

-I am a passionate and dedicated software developer with a proven track record in building modern web applications using cutting-edge technologies.
+I am a passionate educator and dedicated software developer specializing in Artificial Intelligence and Machine Learning.
+Alongside teaching and research, I build modern web applications using cutting-edge technologies.
 My core competencies include:

-- **Front-End Development:** Expert in crafting responsive, dynamic user interfaces with **React.js**, **Tailwind CSS**, and more.
+- **🤖 AI/ML Focus:** Guiding students and exploring innovative solutions in **Artificial Intelligence** and **Machine Learning**.
 - **Full-Stack Engineering:** Proficient with the **MERN stack** (MongoDB, Express, React, Node.js) to deliver end-to-end solutions.
-- **Creative & Collaborative:** I thrive on teamwork, innovative projects, and bringing ideas to life with robust code.
+- **Creative & Collaborative:** I thrive on **teamwork**, **research**, and **innovative projects** that bridge academia and industry.

 ---